nadundesilva/k8s-replicator/ARCHITECTURE.md

 - Independently watches for namespace lifecycle events
 - Maintains internal cache of filtered target namespaces
 - Applies filtering rules (ignores `kube-*`, respects labels)
-- **Replicates existing sources to new namespaces**: When a new valid namespace is discovered, lists all source resources and replicates them
+- **Replicates existing sources to new namespaces**: When a new valid namespace is discovered, replicates all existing source resources to the new namespace
 - Operates in parallel with the Replication Controller

 ### Replicator Interface